Tapered Compression Spring Calculator

 Should front and rear spring rate be the same?
 Front and rear spring rates don’t necessarily have to be the same.
 They should be matched to the vehicle’s weight distribution and handling characteristics.
 Often, front and rear springs have different rates to achieve balanced handling.

-See also Horse Saddle Size Calculator
+See also Hydroxychloroquine Dose Calculator

 What is the best spring rate for handling?
 The best spring rate for handling depends on the vehicle’s weight, balance, and intended use.
 It’s often determined through testing and tuning to achieve the desired level of performance and stability.